caiovincius/SIESTA-Shell-Tools/SIESTA-Mulliken-Population-Utility/README.md

 An easy tool to calculate Mulliken Population in many customized ways for SIESTA Calculations.

 ## What does this tool do?
 It calculates the Mulliken Population for each atom specie from the .out file generated in calculations using SIESTA.
+You can skip some atoms or begin the calculation starting from some atom until other atom.
+It calculates the Magnetic Moment too!

 ## Usage:
 - Copy this script to the .out file folder.